Sherif-Elfiky/CSE151AProj/README.md

 ** Analysis of attributes in Door Dash wait time **

 Dataset: https://www.kaggle.com/datasets/dharun4772/doordash-eta-prediction
-Click the download link to download
+Click the link to download

 For the dataset we had to take the delivery time and when the delivery was created and turn them into datetime formats.